takushim/momotrack/README.md

 ## License

-This application is licensed under the MIT licence.
+This application is licensed under the MIT license.